ActianCorp/zeenea-platform-docs/docs/zeenea-superadmin.md

 The design of the metamodel is divided into two parts: the physical and logical layer and the semantic layer (or glossary).

-### Define the metamodel of the physical and logical layer
+### Define the Metamodel of the Physical and Logical Layer

 The physical and logical layer of the catalog corresponds to all the technical assets of your IS (datasets, visualizations, etc.), the technical processes for transforming the data.
 Its purpose is also to represent your organization around the data (consumers, producers, business processes, etc.).